Konstantina-Lazaridou/toxic-comments-bias-kaggle/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Things you need to use the software.
 * Python
 * Jupyter notebook
 * Poetry